image

 • Ensuring regulatory compliance.

-Effective project governance enhances project success rates, improves stakeholder satisfaction, and maximises the value delivered by project initiatives.
+Effective project governance improves project success rates, enhances stakeholder satisfaction, and maximises the value delivered by project initiatives.

 Conclusion